IMPACT LAB

 PARTICIPATION

-Students write three longer reflections on their experience and showcase the application of concepts learned in the seminars and through the course in practice.
+Students will write 3 longer reflections on their experience and showcase the application of concepts learned in the seminars and through the practice.

 longer REFLECTIONS